anyuzx/HIPPS-DIMES/README.md

 machine, it takes about 3-4 mins to finish the program.
 Once it is finished, several ouput files are generated.

+#### Additional examples

+The jupyter notebook `walkthrough.ipynb` in this repository contains additional examples.
+In particular, if you would like see an example of direct application of HIPPS-DIMES on imaging data, please go through the notebook.

 ### Explanantion of the arguments and options

 #### Argument